Sandboxed Mac Apps Can Record Screen Any Time Without You Knowing - Slashdot

 Of course he have - it's his mother!

-Cue Google's Eric Schmidt (Score:2, Insightful)
+Cue Google's Eric Schmidt (Score:1, Insightful)

 To say, "If that worries you, maybe you're doing something you shouldn't be doing."